Tyrique1512/MedCare/README.md

 •	In 2020, all campaign categories experienced a significant rise in signups due to increased demand for healthcare products during the pandemic.

-•	Health For All campaign category had the strongest performance, achieving 3,545 signups and a signup rate of 2%, approximately 12x higher than the overall average.
-Golden Years Security has the lowest signup count (23) and the lowest signup rate (0,18%) despite having the highest cost per signup ($177).
+•	Health For All campaign category had the strongest performance, achieving 3,5k signups and a signup rate of 2%, approximately 12x higher than the overall average.

+• This high signup rate is due to the Health Awareness campaign type, which had by far the highest signup rate across all campaign types (3.72%)

+• Golden Years Security has the lowest signup count (23) and the lowest signup rate (0,18%) despite having the highest cost per signup ($177).

 •	Despite its strong click-through rate, the Benefit Updates campaign category had the second lowest signups (45) and signup rate (0.02%), along with the second highest cost per signup at $48.

 •	Notably, the #HealthyLiving category had the highest number of signups but a relatively low signup rate of 0.3%.

+•	Within the two campaign categories with the highest cost per signup, info-based campaign types (like offers and policy info) drove high costs per signup.

+•	Some COVID-based campaigns also had abnormally high CACs at $1.2-$2.2K

 •	While the pandemic initially boosted signups, most categories experienced a decline from mid-2022 onwards, with recent signups falling below pre-pandemic levels.
 However, the #Coverage Matters and #HealthyLiving categories have shown resilience, collectively accounting for approximately 47% of recent signups.